Dysgraphia Vs Dyslexia, What is the Difference?

 Is Dysgraphia a Form of ADHD?

 A child with Dysgraphia is not more likely to have ADHD.
 Dysgraphia is when a child struggles to write and spell.
-ADHD affects focus and behaviour.
-Yet a child with Dysgraphia can also have ADHD.

-If a child with Dysgraphia is showing signs of ADHD.
-In that they are struggling to focus, displaying hyper-active behaviour.
+If a child with Dysgraphia is showing signs of ADHD, lack of focus and hyper-active behaviour.
 This could instead be linked to anxiety caused by struggling in class and lack of self-confidence.
-See "Give Comfort" for ideas about how to support a child with their emotions.

 Designed to help dyslexic children, "Mooki Cards".
 Complete with 56 cards and storage wallet.
 Perfect for using at home or in the classroom.
 Order your "Mooki Cards" here!